monday-factory/nette-tutors/_posts/2017-03-02-have-you-met-nette.md

 Of course the Nette Framework is open source project!
 You can browse the code and contribute to it on [GitHub][link-github].
 Framework is distributed in many separate packages, but I will cover that topic in following article.

 To the contribution point - feel free to submit new pull requests and issues on [GitHub][link-github].
-If your pull request gets rejected, don't be sad about it.
+If your pull request get rejected, don't be sad about it.
 You can try later or you can discuss why is it so with other contributors and community members.

 ## Componette `-> componette.com`

 [Componette][link-componette] puts together extensions and other vendors used in Nette.
-What are extensions does not have to bother you right now, we will talk about it later.
+Do not bother with questions like what are extensions and so on, we will go through it soon.

 In general, when you can't find particular tool natively implemented in Nette, you will probably find that tool (or extension or component or something else) on Componette.

 ## {{ site.name }} `-> nette-tutors.mondayfactory.com`

-There are many other blogs and articles about Nette but they are mostly written in Czech because the Nette framework is *made in the Czech Republic*.
-But don't worry!
-After all - aren't your reading the {{ site.name }} website in english right now? :)
+There are many other blogs and articles about Nette but they are mostly written in Czech because the Nette framework iswas created in the Czech Republic.
+That’s why we have decided to create english tutorial blog full of code examples to make your first steps with Nette Framework way easier.

 We will cover many topics of the web development in Nette in upcomming articles.
 Bunch of tutorials and examples is comming!